TITLE: Technology Specialist III

 NATURE AND SCOPE OF WORK:

-Under the direction of Technology Solution Services (TSS) management the incumbent serves as a technical expert in the area of data and/or voice telecommunications.
+Under the direction of Information Technology Services (ITS) management the incumbent serves as a technical expert in the area of data and/or voice telecommunications.
 The incumbent identifies methods, solutions, and provides project leadership in order to ensure a high level of service to the customers of the department.
 The incumbent is responsible for the technical design, planning, implementation, diagnosis and the highest level of data and/or voice telecommunications.

 The duties include developing tactical plans and conducting conceptual modeling of PCC's data and/or voice telecommunications to ensure adequate bandwidth and accessibility to the clients, both local and remote.
 This role often requires the incumbent to develop new evaluation criteria and methodology.
 The design concepts and strategies are developed in accordance with the requirements of departmental customers, peer organizations and management.
 Work requires advanced job skills.
 Incumbent responds to work situations with minimum guidance or direction.
 May refer to supervisor for assistance when dealing with the most complex problems.

 Contacts include college staff, faculty, vendors and various advisory committee members.
 As such, the incumbent's increasing visibility and ongoing working relationships with policy-making bodies requires judgment and ingenuity in maintaining objectives and technical standards.
 Excellent written and oral communication skills are required to communicate technical concepts in individual, group and large audience settings.
 Skills in establishing and maintaining cooperation, understanding, trust and credibility are critical.

 INTENT: This is the third level of a three-tiered job family where the incumbent takes a lead role in developing, modifying and maintaining broad/complex data and/or voice telecommunications systems.